 Hares and Hyenas is a sexuality and gender diverse bookshop, carrying a huge range of books, erotica, DVDs, cards and magazines from around the world, as well as tickets to all the main LGTBTI events.
 Hares and Hyenas has a café and a fully licensed performance venue called the Hare Hole, where they host shows every week.

 Andrew has always had a passion for giving back to the community.
-Until July 2017, he was President of Young Insurance Professionals of Australia and New Zealand, a not for profit that runs networking and educational events.
+Prior to joining GLOBE, he was President of Young Insurance Professionals of Australia and New Zealand, a not for profit that runs networking and educational events.
 During his 4 years with YIPs he held various management positions.
 Andrew is also a mentor for both RMIT and Out For Australia.

 Andrew has been a member of the GLOBE Committee of Management since July 2018, previously holding the roles of Events Director and Individual Membership Director.
-Currently a member of GLOBEs Executive as Secretary, Andrew is responsible for the strategic governance and risk management of the organisation.
+He became a member of GLOBE’s Executive as Secretary in November 2019 before being elected as President in April 2022.
+Andrew is responsible for the overall strategic direction of the organisation.

 Lyall works for Rio Tinto Exploration as their Finance & Compliance Manager for Australasia.
 His job involves making sure all aspects of finance are managed properly in diverse countries such as Mongolia, India, Laos and China.